ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 Halton timing
 -------------

-The calculation time for ``uz_prng_generator_halton`` increases with number of samples taken from Halton sequence.
+The calculation time for ``uz_prng_generator_halton`` increases with the number of samples taken from the Halton sequence.
-This seems to be related that the implementation relies on a loop to find the :math:`n`th value of the Halton sequence requires more passes for increasing numbers of :math:`n`.
+This seems to be related to the fact that the implementation relies on a loop to find the :math:`n`th value of the Halton sequence requires more passes for increasing numbers of :math:`n`.
-The following figure shows the execution time of ``uz_prng_generator_halton`` for 874,821,900 samples, which did not result in a settled calculation time
+The following figure shows the execution time of ``uz_prng_generator_halton`` for 874,821,900 samples, which did not result in a settled calculation time.
-The seed is set to 7 in this experiment, the behavior probably depends on the starting prime number.
+The seed is set to 7 in this experiment; the behavior probably depends on the starting prime number.
-Usage of ``uz_prng_generator_halton`` in long-running applications (multiple days) should be handled with care.
+Usage of ``uz_prng_generator_halton`` in long-running applications (multiple days) should be handled carefully.

-.. warning:: Halton generator draws the :math:`i-th` number of the halton sequence of the starting prime number.
+.. warning:: Halton generator draws the :math:`i-th` number of the Halton sequence of the starting prime number.
 Therefore, the internal counter will overflow after 4,294,967,295 (i.e., UINT32_MAX) drawn samples.
 Note that `unsigned integer wrap <https://www.gnu.org/software/autoconf/manual/autoconf-2.63/html_node/Integer-Overflow-Basics.html>`_, therefore, the Halton sequence will repeat after 2^32-1 calls.

 .. plot::